fastrgv/hbox4/README.md

 So, in this SingleStepBoxSearch the initial configuration is read, evaluated and pushed into the {frontier} queue.
 But goal and boxes are interchanged because this is a backward search using a "puller" rather than a "pusher".

-So here begins the main loop:-------------------------------------------
+So here begins the description of the main loop:-------------------------------------------

 Choose "K", and pop the frontrunner off Kth queue and look at its nodal information to retrieve the hashkey.
 This key allows direct access via the splaytree structure that, in turn allows direct removal of the node from the splaytree and the other 3 PriQueues.
 Thusly, the removals from the other 3 PriQueues do not require any time consuming list-traversals.

 This removed configuration is then tested to see whether a solution has been reached.
 If not, it is inserted into the {explored} splaytree, which has no queue structures attached.
 The splaytree allows rapid insertion and rapid random retrieval in case we find a solution and need to reconstruct our path.

 For this current configuration we simply cycle through each [unsorted] box and try to move it one step in each direction.
 If the move is successful, its 4 priority measures are evaluated and it is enqueued into {frontier}.
 This involves a splatree insertion and 4 priority-queue insertions that each maintain a separate ordering.
-(It was fairly tricky to get these priority-queue operations to be efficient enough for use in a sokoban solver.)

 End of main loop.------------------------------------------------------